Continuous Integration Testing

 These requirements are discussed below.

-If this is your first tile, Marina or Jake can upload pre-releases of your product.
-Tile Dashboard will then pick up those pre-releases and run them through CI.
+If this is your first tile and you have not yet released it, email your Pivotal contact to upload the pre-release tile.
+Tile Dashboard will then pick up the pre-release and run it through CI.

 After the first release of your tile, the admin for your tile can continue to upload new pre-releases for future versions to network.pivotal.io.